Winston-Lin/dziganto.github.io/_posts/2018-1-30-Understanding-Classes-Through-Machine-Learning.md

 I always felt as though the eureka moment took longer than it should have.
 I doubt I'm alone.
 Therefore, this post is my attempt to explain the basics of OOP through the lens of my favorite subject - machine learning.
 I hope you find it helpful.

 ## Setup
-I discussed the basics of [linear regression](https://dziganto.github.io/data%20science/linear%20regression/machine%20learning/python/Linear-Regression-101-Basics/) in a previous post.
+I discussed the basics of linear regression in a previous post entitled [Linear Regression 101 (Part 1 - Basics)](https://dziganto.github.io/data%20science/linear%20regression/machine%20learning/python/Linear-Regression-101-Basics/).
 If you're unfamiliar, please start there because I'm going to assume you're up to speed.
 Anyway, in that discussion, I showed how to find the parameters of a linear regression model using nothing more than simple linear algebra.
 We defined a function called **ols**, short for Ordinary Least Squares, that looks like this:

 ```
 def ols(X, y):